 It’s single serve frozen pizzas on a weeknight because you just can’t (DiGiorno ‘cause I’m bougie).

 It’s drinking peach bellinis at 11 AM watching sailboats slide through the finger lakes; when the server sits you at the end of the dock cause she knows you like that, guh.

 It’s waking up at 7 in the morning to check out a new hiking spot (who am I?!)

-It’s activating and de-activating dating apps a million times ‘cause you’re an independent woman who don’t need no man but also can’t cook worth a damn but also ain’t got time for nobody’s drama, ya dig? *snaps fingers in Z formation*
+It’s activating and de-activating dating apps a million times ‘cause you a independent woman who don’t need no man but also can’t cook worth a damn but also ain’t got time for nobody’s drama, ya dig?

 It’s all your money after gas and groceries going to plane tickets because part of your heart lies in every corner of this country.

-It’s letting yourself daydream of what your life could look like someday living on a farm raising babies and horses.
-Or doing life like Serena Van der Woodsen hailing ubers and strolling through central park to get to work and frequenting hipster coffee shops.
+I started to let myself daydream of what my life could look like someday living on a farm raising babies and horses.
+Or living life like Serena Van der Woodsen hailing ubers and strolling through central park to get to work and living in hipster coffee shops.

 Halfway through my time in New York, I remember my friend Caitlin calling me.
 I was likely driving through some mountains or maybe passing a horse and buggy.
 I usually make my phone calls on the road.
 It’s my time to catch up with people in between belting out Beyonce and jamming to Stevie Nicks.
 The conversation usually starts with: “Heather!
 Where are you?”